LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/openlayers-http/README.md

 ## Getting Started

+Fork and clone the [airwaze-studio](https://gitlab.com/LaunchCodeTraining/airwaze-studio) project.
+Import it into IntelliJ.

-First, we need to disable CORS for our server.
-We'll explain later, but for now, this makes things simpler.
+Next, we need to disable CORS for our server.
+We'll explain this in more detail later, but for now, this makes things simpler.
 * Add the [CORS Toggle] (https://chrome.google.com/webstore/detail/cors-toggle/jioikioepegflmdnbocfhgmpmopmjkim/related?hl=en) plugin to your Chrome browser.
 * Click the "CORS" button in your browser bar to turn off CORS (it should turn green).